 In the rest of this article, I’ll address the foundation of an optimized checkout page as well as highlight online retailers who are successfully leveraging the cart page to influence impulse buys with in-the-mood shoppers.

 Essential Checkout Optimizations

 If a user leaves the checkout screen to add another of your wonderful products to the cart, don’t disappoint her by forcing her to fill in all of her information again.
 In an era of Amazonization, when users can buy in one touch, forcing your shoppers to repeat cumbersome processes at the point of conversion will cost you dearly.

 2. Let users complete checkout before asking them to register

 While encouraging visitors to sign up for accounts and loyalty programs is vital to building long-term engagement, this should come second to streamlining the path to purchase.
 To drive registration alongside purchases, add a checkbox to register next to the pay button with rollover highlighting the benefits of your loyalty program.
 Additionally, leverage the confirmation email sent after purchase by including a link to complete registration simply by entering a password or connecting a social network.

 In an attempt to compete with retailers with massive economies of scale, many eCommerce platforms have over-relied on free shipping promotions which boost conversions but eat away at margins.
 Rather than offering a promotion, a customer may not need to convert, show several shipping options and only offer an incentive for users demonstrating exit intent.

-Furthermore, expose users to shipping options on PDP pages before they add items to their cart.
+Furthermore, expose users to shipping options on product detail pages (PDPs) before they add items to their cart.
 By prominently showcasing shipping information across the site, you’ll answer a key question up-front and help a user enter the buying mindset earlier in a visit.